Today’s question comes from Maggie. She asks:

 During the times I traveled alone countries that only offer guesthouses (guesthouses sell private rooms, which are pricier than shared hostel rooms), I’d keep my eyes peeled for another female solo traveler.
 After some small talk, I’d ask her to be my roommate.

-During my first trip to Thailand (I’ve since returned 5 times), this is how I met – and became insta-friends – with a fun brunette British girl named Sara Kate.
+During my first trip to Thailand (I’ve since returned 5 times), I randomly met – and became insta-friends – with a British girl who rode to the islands on the same boat that I did.
 We roomed together, traveled together for a few weeks, and to this day — years and years later — we still keep tabs on each other through Facebook.

 In other words, the more you travel, the more friends you make worldwide.
 And the more your friends are scatted across the globe, the more you’re able to travel.
 It’s a self-perpetuating cycle.
 You simply have to launch it.